warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 When your account is using CCM, plan changes can be made at any time during the month.
 However,
-you are charged at the rate of the highest priced plan that is used during that hour.
+you are charged at the rate of the highest priced plan that is used during the hour when the plan changes.
 Also,
 a slight delay normally occurs between the opening of plan change request, and the fulfillment of the provisioned throughput capacity.